carloszimm/gh-mining-msr22/README.md

 ## Execution
 ### Requirements
-Most of the scripts utilizes Golang (mainly) and Nodejs and they have be executed the following versions:
+Most of the scripts utilize Golang (mainly) and Nodejs and they have be executed the following versions:
-* Go (tested with v1.17.5)
+* Go v1.17.5
-* Node.js (tested with v14.17.5)
+* Node.js v14.17.5

 ### Scripts
 The Go scripts are available under the `/cmd` folder.
 All of them are structured to be executed at the root of the repository.